 Abarim Publications' online Biblical Greek Dictionary

-The noun πνευμα (pneuma) is generally translated with the tainted and over-abused word "spirit".
+The noun πνευμα (pneuma) is used 385 times in the New Testament, see full concordance, and is generally translated with the tainted and over-abused word "spirit".
 Sensationalists and book sellers will try to make their audiences believe that our spirit is a part of us, or some wavy kind of energetic reflection of our being, but that's false (to use a kind word).

 Spirit and soul